J-DubApps/J-DubApps/README.md

 - 💬 Ask me about Network Design and Cloud Architecture.
 - 📫 How to reach me: [Email](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2FJ-DubApps), [Twitter](https://twitter.com/julian_west), or [J-DubApps](J-DubApps)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once met Quentin Tarantino and William Shatner.
 Not at the same time.
-I also play guitar and ukelele for fun.
+I also play guitar and ukelele.